jaqobb-playground/clipboard-indicator/readme.md

 ## ClipboardIndicator
-Clipboard indicator but for Windows' users.
+A clipboard indicator program but for Windows' users.

-Windows 10 has its own built in clipboard history that you can access by pressing Windows + V keys.
-That makes this project kind of useless and from now on it is not intended to be used.
+Windows 10 has its built-in clipboard history that you can access by pressing Windows + V keys, and due to that this program is not intended to be used.